 Registration and Fee

 Submit the Retired Designation Application online via your BCEN Account at least 60 days prior to retirement and expiration of your current certification.
 There is a one-time fee of $75 and is valid for as long as you stay retired.

 Retired designation is considered effective the day of application processing.
-A certificate of retired designation will be mailed to you, which includes a new certification expiration date.
-Recertification is required every 4 years.
+A certificate of retired designation will be mailed to you.

 Continuing Requirements and Recertification

 Retired designees must remain fully retired, no longer employed in nursing practice or teaching.
 If a retired designee returns to nursing practice, including teaching, the retired designation will be forfeited.
 Retired designees must notify BCEN of any change in employment circumstances that would render the individual ineligible or retired designation (e.g., a return to nursing practice or teaching.).
 If the designee returns to nursing practice and wants to earn a BCEN credential, the individual must sit for and pass the appropriate BCEN certification exam.

 Retired status designees may not use the designation without the (Ret) suffix, and may not portray themselves as a current BCEN credential holder.